yhagio/tutorialedge.net/content/golang/parsing-json-with-golang.md

 ## Reading the JSON File

 We’ll be using the `os` package in order to open up our `users.json` file from our filesystem.
+Once we have opened the file, we'll defer the closing of the file till the end of the function so that we can work with the data inside of it.

 ```go
 // Open our jsonFile